Gary Packard

 Interim Senior Vice Provost for Online Initiatives

-Dr. Packard earned a doctorate in Developmental Psychology with a focus on social network influences on leadership and professional military development for cadets at the U.S. Air Force Academy, a master’s degree in Counseling from Michigan State University, a masters in Aeronautical Science from Embry Riddle Aeronautical University, and a bachelor’s degree in Behavioral Science from the United States Air Force Academy.
+Notably, Dr. Packard played a key role in the influential 2010 Department of Defense study at the Pentagon, contributing to the repeal of Don't Ask, Don't Tell.
+His academic achievements include a Ph.D. in Developmental Psychology from the University of North Carolina at Chapel Hill, with a focus on social network influences on leadership and professional military development for cadets at the U.S. Air Force Academy.
+He holds a master’s degree in counseling from Michigan State University, a master's degree in Aeronautical Science from Embry Riddle Aeronautical University, and a bachelor of science degree in Behavioral Science from the United States Air Force Academy.